-A NAV radio is selected for navigation by selecting the CDI Softkey located on the PFD.
+A NAV radio is selected for navigation by pressing the CDI Softkey located on the PFD.
 The active NAV frequency selected for navigation is displayed in green.
-Selecting the CDI Softkey once selects NAV1 as the navigation radio.
-Selecting the CDI Softkey a second time selects NAV2 as the navigation radio.
-Selecting the CDI Softkey a third time activates GPS mode.
-Selecting the CDI Softkey again cycles back to NAV1.
+Pressing the CDI Softkey once selects NAV1 as the navigation radio.
+Pressing the CDI Softkey a second time selects NAV2 as the navigation radio.
+Pressing the CDI Softkey a third time activates GPS mode.
+Pressing the CDI Softkey again cycles back to NAV1.

-While cycling through the CDI Softkey selections, the selected NAV standby frequency is selected for tuning, the Frequency Transfer Arrow is placed in the selected NAV Frequency Field, and the active NAV frequency color changes to green.
+While cycling through the CDI Softkey selections, the NAV Tuning Box and the Frequency Transfer Arrow are placed in the active NAV Frequency Field and the active NAV frequency color changes to green.